MacheKazzo/mkvtools/README.md

 The font parsing part contains a modified version of the "fontvalidator.py" script by [Myaamori-Aegisub-Scripts](https://github.com/TypesettingTools/Myaamori-Aegisub-Scripts/).
 These scripts use the [MKVToolNix](https://mkvtoolnix.download/) package.
 These scripts should work on UNIX, Windows, Mac OS.
 I only have Windows 10, so please let me know if there are any problems.

+mkv_extract.py and/or font_parser.py need to be always with the scripts folder!

 ### Presets
 To get started go to scripts/presets.py and you will find the "preset" class.